Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Launching-AAI.md

 ## Launching Animal-AI

 You can use Python scripts to launch the Animal-AI environment by specifying the configuration file and the path to the AnimalAI.exe file.
-For simplicity and coherence sake, we will showcase how to launch via _Jupyter Notebook and Kernel Gateway_ for both manual play and training modesW.
+For simplicity and coherence sake, we will showcase how to launch via _Jupyter Notebook and Kernel Gateway_ for both manual play and training modes below.

 ### Manual Play

-Note that you need to have the `animalai` package installed in your Python environment to run the code below.
+Note that you need to have the `animalai` package installed in your Python environment to run the code below (regardless of the mode you choose).

 Copy and paste this code into a Jupyter Notebook and run it to launch the Animal-AI environment.
 Save the file as `launch_animal_ai.ipynb` and run it in your Jupyter Notebook.
 Also, remember to create a kernel gateway in your Jupyter Notebook to run the code below.
 We have a guide on how to do that in our [Jupyter Notebook guide](/docs/Using-Jupyter-Notebooks.md).